sparameswaran/nsxt-ansible/README.md

 # nsxt-ansible
 Repository for NSX-T Ansible Modules
-It is for Internal PoC.
-This is not VMware suppoted and might disappear at some point of time.
+It is for Internal PoC and is not VMware suppoted!!!
-Use at your own risk!

 For usage with NSX-T 2.1 please clone the v2.1 branch.
 ```